dlesendric/cloverapp/README.md

 Symfony Standard Edition + Default common Entities
 ========================
-**This app is good starting point for any standard 3.4 symfony app** **It does not include any third party libraries, but use most from Symfony Standarad Edition, but it does have some common solutions exp Soft Delete**
+**This app is good starting point for any standard 3.4 symfony app** **It does not include any third party libraries, but use most from Symfony Standarad Edition, and it does have some common solutions exp Soft Delete**

 Entities included